What the job involves

 Salary and benefits

-Salary prospects have improved significantly in recent years, meaning that veterinary care assistants now earn an average of £16,250 per year (SPVS Salaries Survey 2013).
+Salary prospects have improved significantly in recent years, meaning that veterinary care assistants now earn around £20,000 per year.

 Other benefits may include on site accommodation and subsidised veterinary care.

 Many veterinary care assistants go on to train as a veterinary nurse.
-The VCA qualification, alongside a full level 2 qualification in English and Mathematics (i.e. GCSE Grade C or above/Functional Skills Level 2) will give you the academic entry requirements to progress onto a veterinary nursing course.
+The Veterinary Care Support qualification, alongside a full level 2 qualification in English and Mathematics (i.e. GCSE Grade C or above/Functional Skills Level 2) will give you the academic entry requirements to progress onto a veterinary nursing course.

 Other veterinary care assistants choose to remain in their role, perhaps taking additional qualifications such as the Level 2 Certificate in Assisting Veterinary Surgeons in the Monitoring of Animal Patients Under Anaesthesia and Sedation programme.